-Now that University seems nothing more than a hazy dream that I can barely recollect, and all my friends are buying houses, getting married, or saving their pennies to ‘invest in the future’, I feel that the concept of ‘having a cheap night in’ has irrevocably changed.
+Now that University seems nothing more than a hazy dream and all you friends are buying houses, getting married, or saving their pennies to ‘invest in the future’, the concept of ‘having a cheap night in’ has irrevocably changed.

-It’s no longer acceptable to pour every available spirit in the house into a bucket, adding a 2l bottle of own brand lemonade to mask the taste, and then ending the night asleep behind the sofa with the bucket on your head.
-Not only is it not really acceptable it’s also (shock, horror) no longer that desirable! ;)
+It’s no longer acceptable to pour every available spirit in the house into a bucket and then ending the night asleep behind the sofa with the bucket on your head.
+When you invite you friends over for cocktails you want to make a drink you can all enjoy.

 1. Learn to make a cocktail you love with each base spirit